 Coronet Inside Out: Cedric Christie

-London-based artist Cedric Christie and photographer Paul Tucker have shared a video collaboration for Coronet Inside Out.
+London-based artist Cedric Christie and photographer Paul Tucker have shared a video collaboration.

 Christie is adamant that his work ‘speaks for itself’.
 This collaboration with Tucker collages together close-up shots from numerous sculptures and gives us a purely visual introduction to his work.